davidkhala/delphi-fabric/README.md

 ### test Swarm mode()
 assume we have two physical machine,with main hostName 'ubuntu' with ip `192.168.0.167`,'fabric-swarm-manager' with ip `192.168.0.144`
+0. Prepare:
-0. if you have run through above 'single host test', you should clean your environment before start.
+    1. if you have run through above 'single host test', you should clean your environment before start.
 For example, run `$ ./docker.sh down`
+    2. on 'ubuntu', run `$ cluster/leaderNode/install.sh` and then `$ cluster/leaderNode/prepare.sh`
+    3. on 'fabric-swarm-manager', run `$ cluster/managerNode/install.sh` and then `$ cluster/managerNode/prepare.sh`
 1. build up swarm across nodes(1 node means 1 physical machine),
     my solution is